“N is for Naija. N is for Nollywood….”

 Nollywood, the second-largest film producer in the world (number of films), is a big market and the streamer is here to benefit from it.
 In exchange, Nigerian movies will get more visibility through the platform —the core reason for the fanfare when it arrived.

 Netflix Naija joins several major acquirers and distributors of filmed content in Nigeria - each with a niche market segment.
-These include TV (M-Net’s Africa Magic on DStv), cinema (FilmOne), and streaming video on demand—SVoD (IROKOtv).
+These include TV (M-Net’s Africa Magic on DStv), cinema (FilmOne, which is also non-theatrical distributor), and subscription video on demand—SVoD (IROKOtv).

 For filmmakers, this could mean extra cash in their pockets.